Football is a game of strength. But at the sport’s highest level, athleticism comes in all shapes and sizes.

 Who Was The Shortest NFL Player Ever?

-At 5’1” and 119 pounds, Jack Shapiro was the shortest and smallest NFL player of all-time.
+At 5’1” and 119 pounds, Jack Shapiro was the shortest and smallest NFL player of all time.
 Shapiro played just one game in the National Football League – way back in 1929 – for the Staten Island Stapletons.

 Born in 1907 to a family of Russian immigrants, Shapiro grew up extremely undersized.
-His father vehemently opposed his son playing football, so Jack forged his signature to play.
+His father vehemently opposed his son playing football, so Jack forged his dad’s signature to play.
 Weighing just 85 pounds, the scrappy back was a three-year starter in high school – eventually going on to play in college and the pros.

-“When I get to heaven I’ll tell my father what I did and I know he will forgive me,” Shapiro recalled in a 1999 interview with The Coffin Corner.
+“When I get to heaven,” Shapiro recalled in a 1999 interview with The Coffin Corner.
+“I’ll tell my father what I did and I know he will forgive me.”

 Who Is The Shortest Active NFL Player?